lojzezust/WaSR-T/JETSON_INSTALL.md

 # Setup on Jeston Nano

 The install instructions below have been tested on the 4 GB original (pre-Orin) Jetson Nano developer kit.
+The PyTorch installation instructions are adapted from [here](https://docs.ultralytics.com/yolov5/jetson_nano/#install-pytorch-and-torchvision).

 ```
 # install latest pip